How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 4. Swing Your Arms Backwards

-As you extend your arms, you should swing them backwards when holding the ball, and swing through smoothly when you go to throw.
+As you extend your arms, you should swing them backward when holding the ball, and swing through smoothly when you go to throw.

 This movement should be smooth and continuous from back to front, as this will increase your chance of a straight ball and a successful outcome.